MohammadRSalmanpour/Biological-and-Radiological-Dictionary-of-Radiomic-Features-Dictionary-Version-PM1.0/README.md

 #i) Development of a radiological/biological dictionary of radiomics features.
 The "Radiological and Biological Dictionary of Radiomics Features.xlsx" file contains four sheets:

-1) Sheet name: Relationship Dictionary_1
+1) Sheet name: Relationships_1
 Semantic Feature and Radiomics Feature Relationships: This sheet outlines the connections between semantic features and their corresponding radiomics features.

-2) Sheet name: Radiomics Feature Definition_2
+2) Sheet name: Radiomics Definitions_2
 Radiomics Feature Definitions: This sheet provides detailed definitions of various radiomics features.

-3) Sheet name: PIRADS Definition_3
+3) Sheet name: PIRADS Definitions_3
 PI-RADS Elements and Related Semantic Features: This sheet maps the PI-RADS elements to their associated semantic features.

-4) Sheet name: Semantic Feature -Definition_4
+4) Sheet name: Semantic Definitions_4
 Semantic Visual Assessment Criteria Definitions: This sheet offers definitions for the semantic criteria used in visual assessments.